PSUIST/docsearch-assistant-bot/README.md

 Sample paid loads are available in the test_api.http file.

-To run locally type `# uvicorn FastAPI:app --reload` in a command prompt.
+To run locally type `# uvicorn rest_api:app --reload` in a command prompt.

 ## test_api